bentoml/BentoML/README.md

 BentoML is a python library for packaging and deploying machine learning models.
-It provides high-level APIs for defining a ML service and bundling its artifacts, source code, dependencies, and configurations into a production-system-friendly format that are ready for deployment.
+It provides high-level APIs for defining a ML service and packaging its artifacts, source code, dependencies, and configurations into a production-system-friendly format that is ready for deployment.

 ---